Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: Prompts

+English: "You are an expert in the Japanese and Gregorian calendars.
+Please generate only the answer that continues from the text below."

-For Calendar Conversion, the prompts request conversion between Gregorian and \wareki dates, in both directions. one-shot example was provided before the prompt to ensure the model outputs the answer in the correct format—either a four-digit year for Gregorian dates, or a combination of era name and year for Japanese dates.
+For \textsc{CalendarConversion}, the prompts request conversion between Gregorian and \wareki dates, in both directions.
+A one-shot example was provided before the prompt to ensure that the model outputs the answer in the correct format, either as a four-digit year for Gregorian dates or as a combination of an era name and a year for Japanese dates.

-For Japanese Calendar Arithmetic, the prompts ask about the year ten years before or after a given date, often across era boundaries.
+For \textsc{JapaneseCalendarArithmetic}, the prompts ask about the year ten years before or after a given date, often across era boundaries.
 As with the previous task, a one-shot example was shown in advance to guide the model toward the correct output format (e.g., “August 29, Reiwa 10”).

-For Birth Year Recall (and Cross-Calendar Consistency), the prompts ask for the birth year of a Japanese individual in either the Gregorian or \wareki.
-We provided three-shot examples before the prompt to help the model respond in the appropriate format—again, a four-digit number for Gregorian dates or an era name with a year for Japanese dates.
+For \textsc{BirthYearRecall}, the prompts asked for the birth year of a Japanese individual in either the Gregorian calendar or the \wareki.
+We provided three-shot examples before the prompt to help the model produce answers in the correct format, either as a four-digit number for Gregorian dates or as an era name followed by a year for Japanese dates.